Katie-Sloan/E44_Final_Project/README.md

 Our aim

 An app designed for restaurant customers to make orders from the browser or from their mobile.
+Inspired by Domino's Pizza, McDonald's and Just-Eat.
 The customer can browse the menu, submit an order and pay for their food.
 After the order is submitted and paid for, the customer is presented with a screen showing a status update on the progress of the food, with a visual representation of progress.
 Different sounds also play at different stages of the process, to alert the customer to progress in preparing the order.
+The app is designed for both sit-in and takeaway.

 Running instructions